shaminchokshi/less-tokens/README.md

 asyncio.run(main())
 ```

-This is handy when you're compressing inside an async web server (FastAPI, aiohttp), or reducing a batch of uploaded files concurrently.
+This is what you want when you're compressing inside FastAPI or aiohttp, or reducing a batch of user-uploaded files concurrently.

 ## A complete example

-Here's the whole flow end to end, starting from an uploaded file, using `reduce_document()` to get clean text and structured compression to protect an output format:
+Here's the whole flow end to end for a file-based use case: a user uploads a review as a PDF, you pull out just the content, compress the wordy instruction, protect the output schema, and verify with `compare()` that the model still returns the same structured answer your code depends on.

 ```python
 from less_tokens import reduce_document, compress_structured, compare